csexton/ohai-plugin-howto/README.markdown

 Now that part I found tricky, loading it.

-Create a "plugins" folder and put the above code in a "orly.rb" file.
+Create a "plugins" folder and put the above code in the [orly.rb](http://github.com/csexton/ohai-plugin-howto/blob/master/orly.rb) file.

 Now to fire up irb (I am assuming you are in the directory that contains the "plugins" folder, if not adjust your path):